Appointy/protoc-gen-jaal/readme.md

 * name : This option is used to change default name of message on graphql schema.

-* type : This option is used to change go type of the message.
+* type : This option is used to change go type of the message in the gq file.

 ### Field Options

 * input_skip : This option is used to skip the registration of the field on input object.

 * payload_skip : This option is used to skip the registration of the field on payload object.

+* id : This option is used to expose the field as graphQL ID.
+Only string field can be tagged with this option.